Cross Lanes School, 1742-1964

 Below are two photographs of Cross Lanes School Christmas Pantomime, 'Dick Whittington',

-outside the teachers house, then known as School house (now Thoral Cottage), courtesy of Mattie Furnish, 1940's.
+outside the teacher's house, then known as School house (now Thoral Cottage), courtesy of Mattie Furnish, 1940's.

 Back just inside the door Margaret Heseltine, Sylvia Heseltine

 Below is a school photograph, Mrs. Blackett, head teacher, courtesy of G.V. & A. Sadler, 1940.

-Irene Philips; Jean Percival; Nancy Coates; Margaret Heseltine;
+Irene Philips (Evacuee from Gateshead); Jean Percival; Nancy Coates; Margaret Heseltine;

-Pat Roper; Jack Musgrave; Mrs. Blackett; Miss Dorothy Appleton; Matt Sayer and Margaret Heseltine.
+Pat Roper; Jack Musgrave; Mrs. Blackett (Headteacher); Miss Dorothy Appleton (Assistant teacher);

 Sheila Blackett; John Ousby; Ronnie Ousby; (2 Evacuees from Gateshead) Pat Iveson;